Train GraphicClick on the map to explore geographics

 The Eurostars when they did run on the ECML (East Coast Main Line) 10 years ago caused no end of pathing problems, their traction system had severely restricted because of the high power demand and as someone mention the pantograph is not fully compatible with Mk3 OLE (Overhead Line Equipment, more often "OHLE").

-The only UK maintenance facility is Eurostar's Temple Mills depot which is busy with their own work, the other facility has been fully converted to IEP (Intercity Express Program / Project.)
+The only UK maintenance facility is Eurostar's Temple Mills depot which is busy with their own work, the other facility has been fully converted to IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.)
 (Northpole) so it would require a depot to be built that would have to have half train jacking road due to articulated nature of the trains.

 Cheaper to build new